xbach/docs/trezor-tech/api-workflows.rst

 above.
 It may also send a `ButtonRequest` at any time to indicate that the user should confirm a transaction output or the total fee.

-Then the main process begins and Trezor will respond with `TxRequest` messages, which should be answered by `TxAck` message.
+Then the main process begins and TREZOR will respond with `TxRequest` messages, which should be answered by `TxAck` message.
 A `TxRequest` message has up to three parts.